Skip to main content

 Post-TRT or Fertility-Stimulating Protocol for Men

-For men who have discontinued TRT or are actively trying to conceive, a specific protocol is implemented to stimulate the body’s natural and restore fertility.
+For men who have discontinued TRT or are actively trying to conceive, a specific protocol is implemented to stimulate the body’s natural testosterone production and restore fertility.
 This protocol typically includes Gonadorelin, which prompts the pituitary to release LH and FSH, signaling the testes to produce testosterone and sperm.

 Additionally, selective estrogen receptor modulators (SERMs) like Tamoxifen and Clomid are often utilized.
 These medications work by blocking estrogen’s negative feedback on the hypothalamus and pituitary, thereby increasing the release of LH and FSH, which in turn stimulates endogenous testosterone production.
 Anastrozole may also be included if estrogen levels remain elevated, to further support the hormonal environment conducive to natural production.
 This comprehensive approach aims to recalibrate the endocrine system, facilitating a return to physiological function after exogenous hormone administration.